Interviewing Your Photographer

 Will the images all be corrected (for colour, lighting etc) and ready to print, or is this an extra charge?

-And what image quality or resolution will be on the disc?
+And what image quality or resolution will be provided?

 Will the digital negative quality be sufficient for you to create a large canvas or are the files reduced for social media only?

-Are black and white, or otherwise enhanced images included in the package?
+Are black and white, or otherwise enhanced images included in the package, or are these an extra cost?

 What post-production effects are available from this photographer?